Taxe debt is complicated. Let’s start by answering the common questions that are asked by taxpayers.

 Few are the times that we often find ourselves on the wrong side of the law.
 Taxes and tax collection also have their own laws.
 Not abiding by tax laws can land anyone in tax debt.
-Not paying your taxes in time, failing to declare certain sources of income or submitting insufficient documentation could attract penalties and interests.
-Tax resolution includes all attempts to help taxpayers who are in trouble with the IRS help them clear their tax debts through payment plans, Offer in Compromise or any other alternative that will resolve their tax debts.
+Not paying your taxes in time, failing to declare certain sources of income, or submitting insufficient documentation could attract penalties and interests.
+Tax resolution options include all attempts to help taxpayers who are in trouble with the IRS help them clear their tax debts through payment plans, Offer in Compromise, or any other alternative that will resolve their tax debts.

 Is Owing Taxes a Crime?

 Tax laws are always changing.
 Lack of knowledge is a major contributor to the rising number of people who find themselves in trouble with the IRS.
 Owing the Internal Revenue Service is certainly not a crime.
 There is no need for fear or panic.
 Millions of taxpayers are in debt to the IRS.
 Millions of Americans are terrified of opening their mail with the fear that IRS agents will drag them to jail.
 The IRS is not interested in filling the already crowded American correctional system.
 They are interested in recovering tax debts.
 Therefore, they offer multiple avenues to help taxpayers cover their tax debts.

 Tax issues arise from failing to pay your taxes or the taxes of your business in time or omitting and withholding certain information from your income declaration forms.
 Here are some common tax issues.